< back to page list

 - Is the significant investment in my son's education worthwhile?

 Yes!
 Creighton Prep strives to educate the whole person.
 Through the development of every student's spiritual, intellectual, moral, physical and creative potential, we prepare students for life beyond Prep.
 As a preparatory school, we provide students with the tools to succeed in college.
 In fact, over 98 percent of our graduates attend outstanding four-year colleges and universities each year.
-In addition, 63 percent of our 2012 graduates earned college scholarships worth $21.4 million, an amount that exceeds Creighton Prep's annual operating budget!
+In addition, 154 of our 2017 graduates earned college scholarships worth over $25.9 million.

 - Is there a waiting list?